simo54/Candidate-Matcher/README.md

 # free_ats

-A free Applicant Tracking System for recruiters and small company with limited budget.
+A free Applicant Tracking System for recruiters and small companies with limited budget.

 ![](demo.gif)